SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 Test your solution here: [https://judge.softuni.bg/Contests/Practice/Index/659#13](https://judge.softuni.bg/Contests/Practice/Index/659#13).

-### Problem: Numbers pyramid
+### Task: Numbers pyramid

 Print **the numbers 1… n in a pyramid** as in the examples below.
-On the first line we print one number, on the second line we print two numbers, on the third line we print three numbers, etc. until the numbers run out.
-On the last line we print as many numbers as we have left until we get to **n**.
+On the first line, we print one number on the second line, we print two numbers, on the third line, we print three numbers, etc., until the numbers run out.
+On the last line, we print as many numbers as we have left until we get to **n**.

 #### Sample input and output